-“Then once I started speaking, I felt that if I spoke from my heart, no matter what, that’s all that mattered,” Boneta said.
+“Then once I started speaking, I felt that if I spoke from my heart, no matter what, that’s all that mattered.”

-Boneta’s story resulted in the Boneta Bill 1 and 2 which protects small family farmers from over-regulation, and the bills have served as a foundation for similar legislation elsewhere.
+Boneta’s story resulted in the Boneta Bills 1 and 2, which protect small family farmers from over-regulation, and the bills have served as a foundation for similar legislation elsewhere.

 She tells them to show up, participate, and don’t be afraid to be heard.

-“I’m living, breathing proof that we can fight back against over-regulation, we can prevail, and we can create more opportunity.”
+“I’m living, breathing proof that we can fight back against over-regulation, we can prevail, and we can create more opportunity,” she said.

 She now speaks about property rights, agriculture, trade, small business, and a variety of other policy issues.
 But at the end of the day, she is grateful.